Archives

 The last thing that the NB economy needs is another short-lived industry that rips out our natural resources, adds no value and sends profits elsewhere for stockholders, while the province is left with cleaning up a devastated landscape.

-Shale gas drillers have produced a lot of product, but they’ve never made a profit.
-Shale gas is expensive to produce, but prices are low.
-Over time expenses increase, as the easy-to-get gas is extracted first.
-Shale gas extraction will become a dead-end industry.
-We are nearing the end of the age of fossil fuels; investment in them is decreasing around the world.
+With climate change shale gas extraction will become a dead-end industry.
+We are nearing the end of the age of fossil fuels; investment in them is decreasing around the world, and now trails investment in renewables.
 The threat of climate change means that the industry will continue to shrink, and long-term investments – like starting a new shale gas project – run a huge risk of ending up worthless.

-In contrast, renewable energy becomes ever cheaper as the technology improves.
+In contrast, renewable energy has become ever cheaper as the technology improves and is now the cheapest energy in most of the world.
+Some large economies in Europe and elsewhere already get a majority of their electricity from renewables.
 Smart provinces will support businesses of the future.

 Myth#04: We need the jobs.